 - Steak (0g net carbs)

 Cauliflower rice is the only keto-friendly option.
 One serving of cauliflower rice at Chipotle has 4g net carbs!
 My favorite is the cilantro lime cauliflower rice.

 Salsas And Sauces

 The queso and salsa are very popular at Chipotle.
-Here are the ones you can enjoy on a low-carb diet!
+Here are the sauces that you can enjoy on a low-carb diet like me!

 - Fresh Tomato Salsa (0g net carbs)